mdn/content/files/en-us/web/javascript/reference/statements/import/index.md

 - `aliasN`
   - : Names that will refer to the named imports.
 Must be a valid JavaScript identifier.

-The import statement may also be followed by a series of afterthoughts after the `"module-name"`.
+The import statement may also be followed by a series of attributes after the `"module-name"`.
 They include:

 - [Import assertions](/en-US/docs/Web/JavaScript/Reference/Statements/import/assert) with `assert`